 First, come up with your primary keywords.
 Since at this stage you’ve probably been working in your niche for a while, you know these keywords without special tools.
 Write down all the words that are related to what you do.
 For instance, if your website deals with internet marketing, your keywords could be online marketing, digital marketing, SEO, e-commerce, website optimization, marketing strategies, online marketing tutorials, SEO guide, etc.

 Then go to your SEO tool and extend this list with other related keywords, synonyms, and variations.
 I’ll go with Serpstat.

 Type keywords you came up with into the search box one by one and choose other keywords here:

 Then go to “related keywords” feature and find even more ideas:

-Use these keywords to create description suitable for both Google and subscriber.
-Remember:
+Use these keywords to create descriptions suitable for both Google and subscribers.